 Residential Curriculum and Programming

-As such, the office provides students with a living environment that extends learning beyond the studio, classroom, and recital hall.
+As such, the office provides our diverse and talented student body with living environments that extend learning beyond the studio, classroom, labs, and recital hall.
+Residents of Purchase College will become connected and engaged leaders who value diversity, lifelong learning, and responsibility.

-Apparent in the office’s mission logo, the office believes that it is essential for students to learn, connect, and grow while at Purchase College.
-This vision embodies and supports the college’s motto the Think Wide Open by challenging all students to get involved and engaged on campus, embrace collective and individual accountability, learning from and celebrate difference, and maintain integrity and excellence in all they do.
+Our department’s vision consistently supports the college’s motto Think Wide Open by challenging our students to engage with the college community, embrace collective and individual accountability, learn from and celebrate difference, promote inclusivity campus wide, and maintain integrity and excellence in all they do.

-As students become acclimated to Purchase College, their Resident Assistants (RA) are tasked with gauging the residents’ needs and experiences through intentional conversations with their respective residents.
-Topics may vary for residence halls to the on-campus apartments but these outreaches are made for the betterment of their college experience.
-Within this educational strategy, RAs catalogue each interaction and use it to enrich the student’s experience through programming, forging connections with others on campus and with key campus resources.
-Community Needs Assessments are used to ensure student success and to give the Office of Community Engagement understanding how best stimulate learning, growth, and connectedness with Purchase College.
+As students become acclimated to Purchase College, their Resident Assistants (RA) are tasked with gauging the residents’ needs, interests, and experiences through intentional conversations with their respective residents.
+Within our educational strategy to improve our students’ overall college experience, RAs catalog each interaction and use it to enrich the student’s experience through educational programming, and fostering meaningful relationships with others on campus, and with essential campus resources.
+Community Needs Assessments are used to ensure student success and assists the Office of Community Engagement in stimulating learning, growth, and connectedness within the Purchase College community.
+Each day we provide residents with fulfilling opportunities to challenge themselves in crucial conversations, in-dependency, relationship building, and learning new skills from their peers.
+Our staff strives to maintain open dialogues with our residents to inspire new ideas, and think wide open.
+We encourage creativity and self-discovery through our programs here at Purchase College.

 Programs, Programs, Programs!